-As a result of SB 98 and AB 130, the state has suspended the reporting of performance indicators in the CA School Dashboard for 2020-21 and 2021-22, respectively, and therefore, Summit Public Schools has focused our efforts on evaluating available state and local data to identify our LCAP areas of success and greatest need.
+The 2022-2023 school year saw the release of the CA School Dashboard data for the first time since 2019.
+Summit Public Schools continues to focus our efforts on evaluating available state and local data to identify our LCAP areas of success and greatest need.
 Summit Tahoma believes in continuous improvement as a core activity, and we regularly revisit our systems and practices with an eye towards how effective they are at achieving our mission of preparing students for a four-year college and to be thoughtful, contributing members of society.
 With that in mind, we continue to be proud of the short-to-medium term successes that are tied most directly to that mission:

-- 95.9% of students from the 2021 cohort graduated from high school in four years, compared to 86.8% statewide - 97.1% of 12th grade students from the Class of 2021 were admitted to a four-year college - 93.1% of graduates from the 2021 cohort met the University of California (UC) or California State University (CSU) a-g criteria, compared to 43.8% statewide - 79.0% of the graduates from the Class of 2021 were still enrolled in a 2-year or 4-year college 12 months after graduation, compared to 64.4% statewide (from the Class of 2018, the most recent data available)
+- 100% of students from the 2022 cohort graduated from high school in four years, compared to 87% statewide - 83% of 12th grade students from the Class of 2022 were admitted to a four-year college - 94% of graduates from the 2022 cohort met the University of California (UC) or California State University (CSU) a-g criteria, compared to 51% statewide